20 Things To Do At Christmas in Wisconsin + Christmas Towns in Wisconsin

 Where to stay:

-Spacious apartment on the lake – Located right on the shore of Pewaukee Lake just outside the village, this apartment is part of a beautiful country house.
+Pewaukee Lake View Home – Located right on the shore of Pewaukee Lake just outside the village, this cozy home is blessed with the best views.

-Sleeping six, it features two bedrooms, a bathroom, a fully stocked kitchen, and a large backyard.
+Sleeping four, it features two bedrooms, a bathroom, a fully stocked kitchen, and a large backyard.

-Situated just off the I-94, the apartment is only a few minutes’ drive away from the holiday lights display and the restaurants and shops in the village. – Check rates here
+Situated just off the I-94, the homeis only a few minutes’ drive away from the holiday lights display and the restaurants and shops in the village. – Check rates here

 Visit the Best Christmas Towns in Wisconsin